11cafe/comfyui-workspace-manager/README.md

 It is recommended to do git clone than downloading zip folder, because you can get latest updates by `git pull`!

 ## Features
 ‼️ **Avoid using multi browser tab** with this extension for now since it may use old versions to overwrite your workflows.
-Make sure you only have one tab opening http://127.0.0.1:8188/.
+Make sure you only have one tab opening ComfyUI (127.0.0.1:8188).
 We will have a fundamental fix for this problem in a week
 ### v1.7 preview (beta testing)
 open workflow in new tab, 1click model install from civitai, view image gen metadata in gallery (prompt, sampler, models used)

-We're looking for beta previewer to preview and test our beta features!
+We're looking for beta previewer to preview our beta features!
 If you are interested, please DM me in discord @briefpeach or email me weixuanfu01@gmail.com

 <img width="500" alt="Screenshot 2024-01-23 at 12 27 34 AM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/3b543024-3a6b-4fca-9980-e535d83e206e">